What Do They Use For Blood In Movies

 A Brief History of Movie Blood

 Early filmmakers had far simpler options.
 Before the sophisticated techniques of modern special effects, a common choice was simply red paint, often mixed with water to create a more fluid consistency.
-This was obviously not very realistic, often looking too thick and unnatural.
+That's why this was obviously not very realistic, often looking too thick and unnatural.
 The limitations of the era, however, often dictated the approach.
 The focus was on telling the story, and the imperfections of the blood were less noticeable given the overall technological limitations of the time.

 The Modern Palette of Movie Blood: Ingredients and Techniques